Links

 British Iris Society (BIS): counterpart of AIS in the UK; has a seed exchange and reasonable overseas membership rates.

 Median Iris Society (MIS): a section of the AIS devoted to medians.
-MIS is starting a new seed exchange program.
+MIS has a new seed exchange program.

-Dwarf Iris Society of America (DISoA): another section of AIS, devoted to the miniature dwarf bearded irises.
+Dwarf Iris Society (DIS): another section of AIS, devoted to the miniature dwarf bearded irises.

 North American Rock Garden Society (NARGS): a large society of rock garden and alpine enthusiasts, with an annual seed exchange that usually includes some irises.